NiYuan224/draft-ni-agent-entity-discovery/draft-ni-agent-entity-discovery.md

 --- abstract

-This document defines a new DNS resource record type, Agent Entity Discovery (AED), to publish agent-specific credential associations, which enables the cross-domain users or agents authenticate, and establish secure, end-to-end connections directly with a private-domain agent entity.
+This document defines a new DNS resource record type, Agent Entity Discovery (AED), to publish agent-specific trust anchors or direct match constraints for verifing an agent's certificate or token.
+This enables the cross-domain users or agents to authenticate, and establish secure, end-to-end connections directly with a private-domain agent entity.